 - Alcoholism statistics don’t just create awareness, but makes people know the dangers and help those who abuse alcohol curtail their abuse and reduce the increasing alcohol abuse statistics.

 There are plenty of opportunities to treat addiction including support groups, drug rehabs with inpatient or outpatient programs, and counselors.
-It is important to start treatment at once to prevent possible negative consequences.
+It is important to start treatment in one of the alcohol treatment centers at once to prevent possible negative consequences.